-Unlike the holders of common stock in a corporation, you will have only limited voting rights on matters affecting our business.
-You will have no right to elect our managing general partner or its directors on an annual or other continuing basis.
-The managing general partner may not be removed except by the vote of the holders of at least 66 2/3% of the outstanding units, including units owned by the general partners and their affiliates.
+Unlike the holders of common stock in a corporation, our common unitholders will have only limited voting rights on matters affecting our business.
+Our common unitholders will have no right to elect our managing general partner or its directors on an annual or other continuing basis.
+The managing general partner may not be removed except by the vote of the holders of at least 66 2/3% of the outstanding common units, including units owned by the general partners and their affiliates.